Cybersecurity for Small Businesses

 Is cybersecurity required for cyber liability insurance?

 Yes.
-Cyber liability insurers increasingly require documented security controls as a condition of coverage.
-Multi-Factor Authentication, endpoint protection, and tested backup procedures are among the most commonly required controls.
+Cyber liability insurers require documented security controls as a condition of coverage.
+Multi-Factor Authentication, endpoint protection (EDR), and verified backups are just a small sampling of the more commonly required controls.
 Businesses that cannot demonstrate these baseline measures may find their claims denied or their policies invalidated at the time of a claim.
 Go Clear IT assists clients in meeting and documenting the specific requirements of their cyber liability policies as part of our managed security services.

 Take Action Today